lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > Position COVID Alert as one additional tool at the disposal of Canadians, to better situate its position within the broader public health response to the COVID-19 pandemic and to highlight success stories that would resonate with Canadians; ...
 This will be critical in achieving wider uptake, which will involve clear communications, ongoing engagement with diverse partners and communities; and continuous improvements to the app (e.g. new functionalities and emerging technologies that could help to re-open parts of the economy)

 *This frustrates me.
 We **have** tools that work and we **know** what works.
-Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, and PCR tests.
+Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, air circulation and filtration, and PCR tests.
 I'm disappointed that none of these were mentioned.
-We don't need more tools.
-We need to use tools that work.*
+We don't need more tools, (and most certainly we don't need more apps).
+Instead, we need to use tools that work.*

 > Through the deployment of the COVID Alert app, the Government of Canada has committed to deploying a technology-based solution that will assist Canada in flattening the curve and limiting the spread of COVID-19.

 *Public health isn't an area where technology-based solutions will prevent infection and emerging variants.
 Yes, technology can help, but technology as the main focus won't work.
 The public has to trust virologists and actively prevent infection by masking up, getting routinely tested for COVID-19 and allowing data like waste water to be tracked.
 We shouldn't be investing so much time and energy into a tool we aren't even sure works when we have tools that do work.*

 *Technology based solutions frequently simplify complex solutions to create software that in the best case does nothing beneficial for society.
 It's been two years since the pandemic began and we have more knowledge of the virus.
 There are tools that do work, such as CO2 monitors, which can help someone decide if eating at a restaurant is safe or not.
-Digital contact tracing, at it's current state, does not provide any useful information to citizens.*
+Digital contact tracing, at it's current state, does not provide any useful information to citizens.
+There are no metrics mentioned, after more than one year of use, if this app prevented anyone from being infected.
+We can't say the app has assisted at all in limiting spread of COVID-19 if there's no metrics to back that up.*

-The thread below gives a another perspective of the report.
+The thread below gives a another perspective of the app and how there's been a lack of maintainability.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">part of “responsible innovation/experimentation” and trust is how you end the thing. this idea was 1. bad on policy at the front, 2. lauded/paraded for technical execution (not efficacy) by the govt + others 3. now it just sits there.</p>&mdash; Bianca Wylie (@biancawylie) <a href="https://twitter.com/biancawylie/status/1515093743149404168?ref_src=twsrc%5Etfw">April 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 With more variants emerging, the government has a responsibility to update it's citizens about these variants and provide data to help citizens make informed decisions.

-And as with any software, software must be maintained.
 Our world is constantly changing, and software must adapt to these changes, not the other way around.
-However, it seems today that the world is constantly catering to the software.
+However, it seems today that the world is constantly catering to the software, simplifying down complex situations only to have the world slap us in the face later.

-# We don't get sick from being near someone, but from interacting with the virus by surface, liquid or air.
+# We get sick by interacting with the virus via surface, liquid or air, not just by being near an infected person.
 Viruses may be more airborne than we thought
 In virology lecture we are taught that airborne particles can be respiratory droplets or aerosolised particles.
+Respiratory droplets eventually fall to the ground, while aerosolized particles can linger in the air.

 At the beginning of the pandemic, WHO made the erroneous judgement that COVID-19 was spread through respiratory droplets that eventually fall onto surfaces and then infect those that touch those surfaces.
-This horrible mistake led Western nations to [slap a sanitizer machine at every building entrance, increase their sanitization of desks and more surface focused cleaning](https://www.nature.com/articles/d41586-021-00251-4).
+This mistake led Western nations to [slap a sanitizer machine at every building entrance, increase their sanitization of desks and more surface focused cleaning](https://www.nature.com/articles/d41586-021-00251-4).
+On the contrary, [many Asian countries have ignored WHO](https://twitter.com/JayCityExplore/status/1476868848393535498), acting on research that is paints COVID-19 as a much more infectious virus than WHO and Western nations think.
+And it seems to have paid off.

 [But can you blame WHO for this faulty judgement](https://www.nature.com/articles/d41586-022-00925-7)?
 [Well, it depends, because lot's of medical experts were making the assumption that most viruses couldn't be airborne since they were smaller than 5 microns.](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
-But that number was actually cherry picked out of context.

-[Many Asian countries have ignored WHO](https://twitter.com/JayCityExplore/status/1476868848393535498), acting on research that is paints COVID-19 as a much more infectious virus than WHO and Western nations think.
-And it seems to have paid off.
-On the other hand, Western nations have followed much of WHO's advice.
+My virology lecture may have not be totally correct as well, because maybe respiratory droplets do stay in the air longer than we thought.

-But there's a [history](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/) to the mistake WHO made.
+There's a [history](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/) to the mistake WHO made.

 > In 1934, Wells and his wife, Mildred Weeks Wells, a physician, analyzed air samples and plotted a curve showing how the opposing forces of gravity and evaporation acted on respiratory particles.
 The couple’s calculations made it possible to predict the time it would take a particle of a given size to travel from someone’s mouth to the ground.
 According to them, particles bigger than 100 microns sank within seconds.
 Smaller particles stayed in the air.
 Randall paused at the curve they’d drawn.
 To her, it seemed to foreshadow the idea of a droplet-aerosol dichotomy, but one that should have pivoted around 100 microns, not 5.